CandaceHuynh/CandaceHuynh.github.io/projects/clubs-at-manoa.md

   - Meteor
   - HTML
   - JavaScript
-summary: "Final project for ICS 314, a club hub for all the registered clubs at the University of Hawaii at Manoa."
+summary: "Final project for ICS 314, a "club hub" for all the registered clubs at the University of Hawaii at Manoa."
 ---

 <div class="text-center p-4">